GlomarGadaffi/MeshNarc/README.md

 sudo systemctl enable --now mosquitto
 ```

-Note: glolab is on Tailscale.
-The ESP32 can't run Tailscale.
-If your broker is only reachable via Tailscale, the LilyGo can't reach it.
+> **Note:** The ESP32 can't run overlay networks like Tailscale/WireGuard/ZeroTier.
+If your broker is only reachable via an overlay, the LilyGo can't reach it.
 You need either a public-facing broker or a port forward.

 **HiveMQ Cloud** — free tier, zero ops, 100 connections, 10 GB/month.
 More than enough. https://www.hivemq.com/mqtt-cloud-broker/